 2. Associate Membership

-An Associate Member of the World Association is a National Organization which shall fulfil the conditions given above except that in relation to clause (e) a lesser degree of development is required and they have different voting rights.
+An Associate Member of the World Association is a National Organisation which shall fulfil the conditions given above except that in relation to clause (e) a lesser degree of development is required and they have different voting rights.

-Types of Member Organization
+Types of Member Organisation

-1. WAGGGS-only Organizations
+1. WAGGGS-only Organisations